meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 OLD FACTORY: Offers scraps and salvageable equipment during downtime.
 Unsuited for living, risks low morale and extended recovery time.
 DESERTED SHOPPING MALL: Variety of pre-existing facilities (restaurants, stores, etc.) for diverse uses.
 Risks upgrades taking longer time to implement.
 AIRSHIP DOCKING BAY: Quick access to vertical routes, potentially keeping an air vehicle.
 Exposed to the elements, demanding regular maintenance.

-Side Ops
-- Awards 1 or 2 Cargo/RQ (used to build/upgrade base).
-Done outside of Operations or Missions
-- Basic (1 RQ)
-	- Eliminate a specific LT or a squad
-	- Locate a piece of Intel (briefcase, disk, etc.)
-	- Gather intel on a VIP, observe and report
-- Complicated (2 RQ)
-	- Exfiltrate someone or something important
-	- Eliminate a commander or large group of 5-10 enemies
-	- Hold a zone against waves of enemies
-	- Locate this thing, then take it to 2-3 other locations